This article applies to England, Wales and Scotland.

 What this means for you

-Your chances at hearing are among the best.
-At 10%, redundancy pay has the second highest success rate at a full hearing, behind only working time claims (11%).
+Your chances at a hearing are among the best.
+71% of redundancy pay cases that reached a hearing succeeded in Q2 2025/26.
 The legal test is relatively factual: were you made redundant?
-Do you have the qualifying service?
-Was the redundancy pay calculated correctly?
-These questions tend to have clear documentary answers, making redundancy pay claims among the easier types to prove.
+Do you have qualifying service?
+Was the pay calculated correctly?

 If your employer has gone bust, the process is different.
-When your employer is insolvent, the Redundancy Payments Service (part of the Insolvency Service) can pay your statutory redundancy from the National Insurance Fund.
+When your employer is insolvent, the Redundancy Payments Service can pay your statutory redundancy from the National Insurance Fund.
 You may not need to go through the full tribunal process.
-The tribunal can make a declaration of your entitlement, which the Redundancy Payments Service then fulfils.

 Many employers do not respond.
-The 15% default judgment rate is the highest of any claim type.
-This is often because the employer has ceased trading or become insolvent.
+The 15% default judgment rate is the highest of any claim type, often because the employer has ceased trading or become insolvent.
 If your employer does not file a response within 28 days, the tribunal may enter judgment in your favour.

-Time limits still apply.
-You must claim redundancy pay within six months of the relevant date (usually your termination date) under section 164 of the Employment Rights Act 1996.
-This is longer than the three-month time limit that applies to most other tribunal claims.
-If your employer is insolvent, there may be separate processes and deadlines for claiming from the National Insurance Fund.
-The backlog does not extend your deadline.
+Time limits are different.
+You must claim redundancy pay within six months of the relevant date (usually termination) — longer than the three-month limit for most other tribunal claims.
+If your employer is insolvent, there may be separate deadlines for claiming from the National Insurance Fund.

 Frequently Asked Questions